rackerlabs/design-system/_component_design/drop-down-selector.md

 ## When to use

-Use an drop-down selector in the following situations:
+Use a drop-down selector in the following situations:

 - When you want to enable users to select one option from a list of options.
 - When you want to conserve screen space.